Lumavate-Team/documentation/FROMSOURCE.rst

 Alternative CLI Installations
 -----------------------------

-For installing the CLI by downloading files, see the instruction sets below.
+To install the CLI by downloading files, see the instruction sets below.

  Installing the CLI as a Non-admin: